Ram pressure shaping high-velocity cloud droplets --- FAST HI observations of HVC AC-III and theoretical interpretation: Observations and data reduction

 \subsection{FAST observations}

-We conducted FAST \citep{2011IJMPD..20..989N} observations of the high-velocity cloud AC-III (FAST project ID PT2025\_0043, PI: Xunchuan Liu) between 2025 August 12 and 15.
-The data were obtained in on-the-fly (OTF) mode with the $L$-band 19-beam receiver.
-The declination of the target ($\sim 5^\circ$) enables the observations to be performed within FAST's optimal zenith angle range ($\theta_{\rm ZA} < 26.4^\circ$), where the illuminated aperture reaches 300 m\citep{2019SCPMA..6259502J}.
+We conducted FAST \citep{2011IJMPD..20..989N} observations of the high-velocity cloud AC-III (FAST project ID: PT2025\_0043, PI: Xunchuan Liu) between 2025 August 12 and 15.
+The data were collected in the on-the-fly (OTF) mapping mode utilizing the $L$-band 19-beam receiver array.
+The low declination of the target ($\delta \sim 5^\circ$) allowed all scans to be performed within the telescope's optimal zenith angle range ($\theta_{\rm ZA} < 26.4^\circ$), where the illuminated aperture reaches its full 300~m diameter \citep{2019SCPMA..6259502J}.